Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Based on the mixed anecdotal evidence, it might be worth giving biotin a shot.
 Since we’re all different, nothing is going to work the same for everyone.
 We all have different needs and our lifestyles, diet, stress levels are different.

-In one recent study published in 2017, the researches found that in 18 reported cases of people taking biotin, all patients who received a biotin supplement reported improvements after taking the supplement
+In one recent study published in 2017, the researchers found that in 18 reported cases of people taking biotin, all patients who received a biotin supplement reported improvements after taking the supplement

-Since so many people swear by this supplement, if you’ve never tried it before, then give it a try.
+Many people swear by biotin supplements for faster hair growth.
+If you’ve never tried it before, then give it a try.
 If there is any further evidence to support the use of biotin, I will share in future updates to this post.

 Remember, supplementing in never a substitute for a healthy and balanced diet.
 Supplements are simply ways to enhance our nutrition for optimal health.